 With eBooks, it seems easy to purchase all mandatory literature as eBooks and offer access to all students.
 We would like to do so, but unfortunately often that is not possible.
 Purchasing eBooks for an academic library works very differently than purchasing eBooks as an individual.
 The price for an eBook you see listed on the Internet is the price for 1 person with 1 account.
 As a library, we depend on publishers or platforms that facilitate us to make a title available to multiple users at the same time - but only TiU students and staff - through the so-called campus license.
 For the library, it can be too expensive to purchase eBooks (up to thousands of dollars while a paper copy costs less than $50).
 It is also not possible to access eBooks from other university libraries, which may only grant access to their own students and staff.

-For more information about this, see our blog post on Ordering eBooks - not that simple!
-(English text included, scrol down).
+For more on this, see our blog posts on Ordering eBooks - not that simple.

 Nevertheless, we strive to make the mandatory literature available as an eBook whenever possible.